mvolkmann/blog/src/swift/Fastlane.md

      that visits each screen in the app.
    - After the code that visiting each screen, call `snapshot("{screenshot-file-name}")`.

+1. Click the scheme dropdown at the top and select "New Scheme...".
+1. Enter "ScreenshotTests" for the name and click the "OK" button.
+1. Click the scheme dropdown at the top again and select "Edit Scheme...".
+1. Select "Build" in the left nav.
+1. Click "+" at the bottom and add the "ScreenshotTests" target.
+1. Uncheck all the checkboxes except "Test".
+1. Select the main target and click "-" at the bottom to delete it.

 For more information, see {% aTargetBlank "https://docs.fastlane.tools/getting-started/ios/screenshots/",